 A total of 101 middle school mathematics teachers completed all the questions in the surveys.
 Results indicated that instructional strategies chosen by teachers with higher self-efficacy differed by frequency of use from those employed by teachers with lower self-efficacy.
 Teachers with higher TSES scores demonstrated a significantly higher use of problem-based learning, direct instruction, and communication and study skills.
 Although not significant, it was notable that teachers with higher self-efficacy scores (TSES scores) used manipulatives and multiple representations, and collaborative learning, more often than teachers with lower TSES scores during self- reported five period days.
 Nevertheless, teachers with lower self-efficacy tended to use technology aided instruction more often than teachers with higher self-efficacy.

 Ordonez-Feliciano, Juana Patricia, "Self-Efficacy and Instruction in Mathematics" (2009).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 165.